© Crown copyright 2022

 Tooth decay could be prevented by cutting down on sugar, as well as brushing teeth with fluoride toothpaste.
 The cost to the NHS of treating oral conditions is about £3.4 billion per year.

-Regularly consuming food and drinks high in sugar increases the risk of tooth decay, and can lead to an increased risk of obesity and type 2 diabetes.
+Regularly consuming food and drinks containing sugar increases the risk of tooth decay, and can lead to an increased risk of obesity and type 2 diabetes.
 Children are still consuming more than the recommended daily limit.

 Core principles for health and care professionals